 Back in 2010, when the costs of solar panels were much higher, so was the value of the "Feed In Tariffs".
 As the price of solar panels continued to fall, the Feed In Tariff remained quite high.
-This continued for a number of years and the homeowners who had their system installed prior to 2016 continue to make a lot of money from their solar panel systems because their rates are locked for 20 years.
+This continued for a number of years, and the homeowners who had their system installed before 2016 continue to make a lot of money from their solar panel systems because their rates are locked for 20 years.

 In 2016, the amount of money paid out by the Feed In Tariff system dropped dramatically.
 In late 2015, the Feed In Tariff offered 12.47p for every kilowatt hour produced (both generation and export – more on what that is very soon).
 From 8th February 2016, that dropped to 4.38p.

 Let's show what that means in the real world.
 If you got a 4kw solar system installed in December 2015, you'd get back around £475 a year in Feed In Tariffs.
 If it were installed on 8th February 2016, it would be £166.
 Over twenty years, the homeowners who got a February installation lost out to the tune of nearly £6,000 – a lot of money.